Sajjadlt/Login-page/README.md

 !
 This email is used to send verification code!

 Creating a new account:
-  First, you enter an email that has not been registered before password
+  \nFirst, you enter an email that has not been registered before
+  \npassword
   Then you enter your password to check your password again Then enter the verification code that was sent to your email (click the button to send)